adrmcintyre/ebiman/README.md

 # ebiman
 This is a high quality Pac-Man implementation from first principles written in Go, using the ebiten gaming library.
-It tries to strike a balance reasonable between accuracy and understandability.
-I have included some additional features such as a game options screen offering to adjust difficulty in various ways.
-Video & audio post-processing aim to give a flavour of playing on real hardware.
+It tries to strike a reasonable balance between accuracy and understandability.
+I have included some additional features such as an options screen offering various ways to adjust the game's difficulty and behaviour.
+Video & audio post-processing filters aim to give a flavour of playing on real hardware.
 ## Build & Run
 ```sh
 go build .